trstovall/lazarus/README.md

 #### Elijah:

 > It's hard to imagine the world understanding this balance.
-People tend to divide things—truth vs doubt, justive versus mercy.
+People tend to divide things—truth vs doubt, justice versus mercy.
 How can we show them that everything is connected?

 #### Mary: